STRATEGIC PLAN 2018-2022

 The Audubon Naturalist Society sets ambitious goals for our mission work by establishing and adhering to a Five-Year Strategic Plan.

-Audubon Naturalist Society aims to connect people in the Washington, DC, region with nature.
-As the population of this metro region continues to swell and urban density intensifies, natural habitats degrade and fragment, threatening native wildlife.
-As a result, the connections between people and nature are stressed or lost.
+Audubon Naturalist Society aims to connect people in the Washington, DC, region with nature, especially as the population of this metro region continues to grow, urban density intensifies, and development sprawls outwards.
+When natural habitats degrade and fragment, threatening native wildlife, the connections between people and nature are stressed or lost.
 Given ANS’s physical presence on the boundaries of high-density growth, plus our expertise in native wildlife, clean water, and land protection policies, ANS will play a leading role in protecting habitats and strengthening the connection between people and nature.

 • Conserve special natural places in the DC region including our region’s stream valley corridors—the last remaining wild places in the region—as well as Woodend Nature Sanctuary, and Rust Nature Sanctuary;